-Google’s Tag Assistant extension identifies tracking tags installed on your site, such as the Tag Manager script, Analytics tracking code, AdWords remarketing, AdWords conversion, and DoubleClick tracking code.
+Google’s Tag Assistant extension identifies tracking tags installed on your site such as the Tag Manager script, Analytics tracking code, Google Ads remarketing, Google Ads conversion, and DoubleClick tracking code.
 This plugin will tell you if scripts are installed properly and find red flags such as duplicate codes.
 In addition, you can see further details beyond the mere existence of a tracking script, like seeing pageviews fired within a Google Analytics tag.

 If you want to troubleshoot a Google Analytics configuration, such as testing if custom event code is firing, you can use the Record feature within this extension.
 After clicking “Record,” Tag Assistant will track interactions related to Google Analytics and show what actions are being tracked.

 Ghostery can identify tags related to analytics, advertising, social media, media players, comment threads, and more.
 Use this plugin to verify installation of tags on your own sites, and also to see what platforms competitors are using.
-For instance, you may see that a competitor has an AdWords remarketing tag installed, implying that they’re running display campaigns, as well as an Optimizely tag, implying that they’re running A/B testing.
+For instance, you may see that a competitor has a Google Ads remarketing tag installed, implying that they’re running display campaigns, as well as an Optimizely tag, implying that they’re running A/B testing.

 Ad Platform-Specific Extensions